What Is Atomic Swap?

 - Another major complaint would be that this technology requires knowledge and experience in blockchain and programming.

-- The user interface is not user-friendly which makes it harder for laymen to adopt it with ease.
+- The user interface is not user-friendly, making it harder for lay people to adopt it easily.

-- Though it seems secure, there is still a possibility that the address may be compromised by attacks.
+- Though it seems secure, there is still a possibility that attacks may compromise the address.

-This has been a guide to What is Atomic Swaps and its Definition.
-Here we discuss the importance of atomic swaps and how does it work along with advantages & disadvantage.
-You can learn more about from the following articles –
+This has been a guide to what is Atomic Swaps.
+We explain its features along with examples, its benefits, limitations & differences with cross-chain bridges.
+You can learn more about it from the following articles –